Most of us know that we can reduce our risk of developing heart disease with lifestyle changes – like incorporating exercise into our daily routine.

 In addition, nuts are a good source of L-arginine, a substance that dilates arteries, improves blood flow, and helps lower blood pressure.
 And all those health benefits add up to significant improvements in health outcomes.

-A recent study from Harvard, that included over 200,000 people, found that those who regularly ate nuts, including walnuts, tree nuts and peanuts, experienced less heart disease as compared to people who never or almost never ate them.
+A study from Harvard, that included over 200,000 people, found that those who regularly ate nuts, including walnuts, tree nuts and peanuts, experienced less heart disease as compared to people who never or almost never ate them.